radio-astro-tools/spectral-cube/docs/arithmetic.rst

 Each of these cubes is a new cube in memory.
 Note that for addition and subtraction, the units must be equivalent to those of the cube.

+Please see :ref:`doc_handling_large_datasets` for details on how to perform arithmetic operations on a small subset of data at a time.